paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

     (ii) to provide assistance to meet the demand resulting from the passport and travel document requirements set forth in section 7209(b) of the Intelligence Reform and Terrorism Prevention Act of 2004 (Public Law 108–458; [8 U.S.C.
 1185](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1185&num=0&edition=prelim) note), including assistance related to the investigation of fraud in connection with an application for a passport.

-(2)

-  (A) The authority of the Secretary to waive the application of subsections (a) through (d) for an annuitant pursuant to subparagraph (B) of paragraph (1), or to grant authority to the head of an Executive agency to waive the application of such subsections to an annuitant under such subparagraph, shall terminate on October 1, 2010.
-An annuitant reemployed pursuant to such authority prior to such termination date may be employed for a period ending not later than one year after such date.

-  (B) The authority of the Secretary to waive the application of subsections (a) through (d) for an annuitant pursuant to subparagraph (C)(i) of paragraph (1) shall terminate on September 30, 2009.

-  (C) The authority of the Secretary to waive the application of subsections (a) through (d) for an annuitant pursuant to subparagraph (C)(ii) of paragraph (1) shall terminate on September 30, 2009.

-(3) The Secretary should prescribe procedures for the exercise of any authority under paragraph (1)(B), including criteria for any exercise of authority and procedures for a delegation of authority.
+(2) The Secretary should prescribe procedures for the exercise of any authority under paragraph (1)(B), including criteria for any exercise of authority and procedures for a delegation of authority.

 **(h) Effects of waiver** A reemployed annuitant as to whom a waiver under subsection (g) is in effect shall not be considered a participant for purposes of this part or part II, or an employee for purposes of chapter 83 or 84 of title 5.

 ### Statutory Notes

 #### Amendments
+2016—Subsec. (g)(1)(B).
+Pub.
+L. 114–323, § 405(a)(1), struck out “to facilitate the assignment of persons to Iraq, Pakistan, and Afghanistan or to posts vacated by members of the Service assigned to Iraq, Pakistan, and Afghanistan,” before “if the annuitant”.

+Subsec. (g)(2), (3).
+Pub.
+L. 114–323, § 405(a)(2), (3), redesignated par.
+(3) as (2) and struck out former par.
+(2) which read as follows:

+“(2)(A) The authority of the Secretary to waive the application of subsections (a) through (d) for an annuitant pursuant to subparagraph (B) of paragraph (1), or to grant authority to the head of an Executive agency to waive the application of such subsections to an annuitant under such subparagraph, shall terminate on October 1, 2010.
+An annuitant reemployed pursuant to such authority prior to such termination date may be employed for a period ending not later than one year after such date.

+“(B) The authority of the Secretary to waive the application of subsections (a) through (d) for an annuitant pursuant to subparagraph (C)(i) of paragraph (1) shall terminate on September 30, 2009.

+“(C) The authority of the Secretary to waive the application of subsections (a) through (d) for an annuitant pursuant to subparagraph (C)(ii) of paragraph (1) shall terminate on September 30, 2009.”

 2009—Subsec. (g)(1)(B).
 Pub.
 L. 111–32 inserted “, Pakistan,” after “Iraq” in two places.

 Subsec. (g)(2).
 Pub.
 L. 111–32, § 1115(c)(1), which directed amendment of subsec. (g)(2) by substituting “2010” for “2009”, was executed by making the substitution in subpar.
 (A) only, to reflect the probable intent of Congress.